-Since capital is the most critical resource for the banking business, SCB and SCBX Financial Group have adopted the Internal Capital Adequacy Assessment Process (ICAAP) to assess material risks and capital adequacy under both normal and stress conditions.
-Moreover, policies and procedures have been developed and put in place to ensure that SCB and SCBX Financial Group's capital:
+Since capital is the most critical resource for the banking business, SCB and SCB^X Financial Group have adopted the Internal Capital Adequacy Assessment Process (ICAAP) to assess material risks and capital adequacy under both normal and stress conditions.
+Moreover, policies and procedures have been developed and put in place to ensure that SCB and SCB^X Financial Group's capital:

-- Provides adequate cushion to absorb unexpected losses and builds market confidence in the Bank and SCBX Financial Group's financial strength by maintaining capital in excess of the minimum regulatory requirements including additional buffers at all times: - Matches the risk profile of SCB and SCBX Financial Group, facilitates growth based on their business strategies, and provides the ability to withstand potential risks from an economic downturn or other adverse scenarios; and - Strikes the right balance between shareholders' returns and the prudential capital position.
+- Provides adequate cushion to absorb unexpected losses and builds market confidence in the Bank's financial strength by maintaining capital in excess of the minimum regulatory requirements at all times; - Matches the risk profile of SCB and SCB^X Financial Group, facilitates growth based on their business strategies, and provides the ability to withstand potential risks from an economic downturn or other adverse scenarios; and - Strikes the right balance between shareholders' returns and the prudential capital position.

-Senior managements of SCB and SCBX are responsible for reviewing capital adequacy regularly based on business needs and potential regulatory changes as primary considerations.
+Senior management is responsible for reviewing capital adequacy regularly based on business needs and potential regulatory changes as primary considerations.